 The U.S. has seen a 35% increase in adult day services centers since 2002.
 These centers serve over 260,000 participants and family caregivers— an increase of more than 100,000, or 63%, since 2002.

 Nearly 80% of adult day services centers have a nursing professional on staff.
 Almost 50% of these centers have a social work professional on staff, and about 60% offer case management services.
 Roughly 50% provide physical, occupational, or speech therapy.

 Adult day services participants have increasingly higher levels of chronic conditions and disease, such as hypertension (46%), physical disability (42%), cardiovascular disease (34%), diabetes (31%), mental illness (25%), and developmental disability (20%).

-On average, adult day services have one direct care worker for every six participants.
+On average, adult day care services have one direct caregiver for every six participants.

 More than 80% of adult day care participants attend full days and 46% attend five days per week, enabling family caregivers to remain in the workforce.

 The average annual cost for adult day services is $17,904 as opposed to “homemaker” home care at $44,616 and a home health aide at $45,760.
 Assisted living is $43,200, with semiprivate nursing home care at $80,300 and private nursing home care at $91,250.

 Many adult programs will not accept Medicaid and only take clients who can pay out-of-pocket.

 The Cost of Adult Day Care